 Field name Description DigitizedHeadPoints OPTIONAL.
-Relative path to the file contai locations of digitized head points collecte session (e.g., sub-01_headshape.pos).
-RECOMMENDED for all MEG systems, espand BTi/4D.
-For Elekta/Neuromag the heabe stored in the fif file.
-DigitizedHeadPointsCoordinateSystem OPTIONAL.
-Defines the coordinate system digitized head points.
-See Appendix VIII: p names of Coordinate systems.
-If Other, p definition of the coordinate system in DigitizedHeadPointsCoordinateSystemE DigitizedHeadPointsCoordinateUnits OPTIONAL.
-Units of the coordinates of DigitizedHeadPointsCoordinateSystem cm, or mm.
+Relative path to the file containing the locations of digitized head points collected during the session (e.g., $sub-01_headshape.pos$).
+RECOMMENDED for all MEG systems, especially for CTF and BTi/4D.
+For Elekta/Neuromag the head points will be stored in the fif file. ${ m Digitized Head Points Coordinate System}$ OPTIONAL.
+Defines the coordinate system for the digitized head points.
+See Appendix VIII: preferred names of Coordinate systems.
+If Other, provide definition of the coordinate system in DigitizedHeadPointsCoordinateSystemDescriptio DigitizedHeadPointsCoordinateUnits OPTIONAL.
+Units of the coordinates of 0 ${\tt DigitizedHeadPointsCoordinateSystem}.$ ${ m MUST}$ be m, cm, or mm.
 DigitizedHeadPointsCoordinateSystemDescription OPTIONAL.
-Freeform text description or li document describing the Digitized head P coordinate system system in detail.
+Freeform text description or link to document describing the Digitized head Points coordinate system system in detail.